 Time needed: 2.5 – 4 hours return.
 I usually take 2 hours & 20 minutes return but I’m passed by the super fast.
 There will be some that might take five hours, especially with a lunch stop thrown in there.

-Best time to hike: A great year round hike, even in the dead of winter
+Best time to hike: A great year round hike, even in the dead of winter!!

-- You do need a Kananaskis Conservation Pass.
+Permit: You do need a Kananaskis Conservation Pass.

-- The Prairie Mountain hike is popular year-round for people wanting a workout.
+Hiking season: The Prairie Mountain hike is popular year-round for people wanting a workout.
 There is no avalanche danger on the main trail.

-- Count on strong winds when you reach treeline, so dress accordingly.
+Weather: Count on strong winds when you reach treeline, so dress accordingly.

-- There are toilets and a garbage bin at the Elbow Falls parking lot.
+Facilities: There are toilets and a garbage bin at the Elbow Falls parking lot.

-- For another cool hike close by, check out the Canyon Creek Ice Cave.
+Options: For another cool hike close by, check out the Canyon Creek Ice Cave.

 Prairie Mountain hike description

-In my mind, I break the Prairie Mountain hike into three three parts.
-The first gets me up the initial steep bit and through some pretty open forest and delivers me to the first good viewpoint – about 40 minutes into the hike.
-On the second part, I know I have the steepest section on Prairie Mountain to deal with.
-It’s head down, steady breathing and counting steps for me, until I pop out of the trees.
-And then it’s a quick walk to the summit.
+I used to break the Prairie Mountain hike into three three parts.
+The first got me up the initial steep bit (not so steep now) and through some pretty open forest to the first good viewpoint – about 40 minutes into the hike.

 Prairie Mountain route description

-The Prairie Mountain hike starts off steeply no matter what route you take up.
-All the routes intersect, about 10 – 15 minutes into the hike, and from there you can catch your breath on an easier, somewhat level section.
-But only for about 10 minutes.
-Then it’s take your breath away steep again until you pop out of the trees.
+Both routes intersect, about 10 – 15 minutes into the hike, and from there you can catch your breath on an easier, somewhat level section.
+The take your breath away steep sections have been replaced by new graded trails.
+There are still steep bits, but they’re short.

-Turn right once you’re out of the trees and and follow the ridge, past snow cornices in winter, all the way to the summit.
+Turn right once you pop out of the trees and and follow the ridge, past snow cornices in winter, all the way to the summit.
 It will take you between 10 – 20 minutes once you leave the trees.
 This is my favourite section of the Prairie Mountain hike as you are rewarded with expansive mountain views, all the way to the top but at a grade that doesn’t take your breath away!
-However, this part of the hike up Prairie Mountain is usually very windy to the point that if you have any loose cords on your jacket, you will get painfully slapped on the face.

 It’s a quick descent in the winter (usually about 75 minutes) as the snow is easier to descend then the rocks and scree you find the rest of the year.
 Even the dogs seem to breathe a sigh of relief when we’re on the descent.
 I have never done this hike in summer – and prefer it as my shoulder season and winter workout.